 1. Why use this guide?

-Use this guide if you are looking for records of a civil (non-criminal) court case heard in the King’s/Queen’s Bench Division of the Supreme Court of Judicature or its predecessor, the Court of King’s Bench.
+Use this guide if you are looking for records of a civil (non-criminal) court case heard in the King’s/Queen’s Bench Division of the High Court (also known as the Supreme Court of Judicature) or its predecessor, the Court of King’s Bench.
 The records cover 1702-1998.

-Examples of the sorts of cases heard in this court, which became a branch of the Supreme Court when the latter was created in 1875, include:
+Examples of the sorts of cases heard in this court, which became a branch of the Supreme Court of Judicature when the latter was created in 1875, include:

 - Breach of contract

 - Medical negligence

 - Wrongful arrest

 The formal documents, such as plea rolls and rule books, are in Latin before 1733, except during the Commonwealth period from 1653 to 1660.

 2. What was the Court of King’s Bench?

 The King’s Bench was the highest court of common law, with jurisdiction over both civil and criminal cases.
 Civil cases were usually dealt with on the ‘Plea side’ of the court while criminal cases were dealt with on the ‘Crown side’.
 See our guide to criminal cases of King’s Bench 1675-1988 for more advice on records of criminal cases.